 Pregnancy is hard.
 It’s supposed to be the most exciting time in your life, but it’s often riddled with anxiety and fatigue.
 I found myself trying to put on a happy face, but I just felt off most of the time.

 Exercise can be a great way to stay energized, reduce stress and create a feeling of wellness—pregnant or not.
 Before diving in, it’s a good idea to consult with your doctor.
 Ask them what level of activity is best for you.
 After that, give some of our listed options for prenatal exercise in Champaign-Urbana a try.

 Here’s a word of warning, though, you may get stares and comments.
 The bigger your bump, the more attention.
 Let them know you’ve consulted with your doc—then move on with your head held high.
-It’s a common misconception that pregnant moms should only Netflix and eat bon bons.
+It’s a common misconception that pregnant moms should just relax on the couch.

 If you stay appropriately active, your pregnancy and delivery will thank you.